 There are so many choices now when it comes to alternative milk.
 Almond, Cashew, Oat, Rice, Soy, Hemp, to name a few.
 However, I don’t believe anything beats the taste of homemade nut milk.
 Almond definitely being my favorite.
 And so easy to make.
-Let the almonds soak overnight then blend them in the morning.
+Let the almonds soak overnight, then blend them in the morning.
 Doesn’t really get easier than that!

 Starting out your vegan journey with a friend can be helpful.
 You can cook together, check out new restaurants and hold each other accountable.
 But if you don’t know anyone ready to go vegan with you just yet, look around on social media.
-There’s plenty of Facebook groups and vegan accounts on Instagram that can be a wealth of knowledge.
+There are plenty of Facebook groups and vegan accounts on Instagram that can be a wealth of knowledge.

 Find Some Vegan Restaurants

 You’re not always going to be in the mood to cook.
 And sometimes you’re going to want to go out for a nice dinner.
 There are a lot more vegan restaurants these days than there were just a few years ago.
 And most restaurants are getting better at offering vegan options on their menus to accommodate the growing number of people following a vegan diet.
-One of my favorite resources I use whenever I’m traveling to a new area, even other countries is Happy Cow.
-They also have an app that I keep on my phone and it’s never failed me!
+One of my favorite resources I use whenever I’m traveling to a new area, even other countries, is Happy Cow.
+They also have an app that I keep on my phone, and it’s never failed me!

 Vegan Cook Books

 I know most people look everything up online these days.
 But I still love my cookbooks.
 I enjoy pulling a few down from time to time to thumb through them to look for new recipes and inspiration.
 A few of my favorites are Cooking With Kurma, which was actually the first cookbook I ever bought.
-It’s a vegetarian cookbook, but I just adjust the recipes now to make them vegan.
-The Real Food Daily cookbook, came from my favorite restaurants that I ate at almost daily for years.
+It’s a vegetarian cookbook, but I just adjusted the recipes now to make them vegan.
+The Real Food Daily cookbook came from my favorite restaurants that I ate at almost daily for years.
 Sadly they closed the one that was close to me a few years ago.
 Luckily I can just make anything I want from home now.
-And Love Is Served which is my newest book that I’m enjoying at the moment.
+And Love Is Served, which is my newest book that I’m enjoying at the moment.

 Take A Multi-Vitamin

 Vegans have a hard time getting enough vitamin B12 from strictly plant-based foods.
-If you are worried about it, just take a multi vitamin and you should be good.
+If you are worried about it, just take a multi vitamin, and you should be good.